akiomiyao/ped/README.md

 -  After four hours, you will find results in ERR3063487 directory.
    ERR3063487.sv is the list of structural variation.
    ERR3063487.bi.snp is the list of SNPs.
-   ERR3063487.bi.vcf is the vcf file for SNPs.
+   ERR3063487.vcf is the vcf format results.
    ERR3063487.sv.primer is the list of primers to detect stuructural varilations.
    ERR3063487.bi.primer is the list of primers to detect SNPs.
    Primer files are experimental.